Skip to main content

 Is Public Nudity Indecent Exposure?

-The standards around indecency and nudity in the United States have changed slowly over time.
+The standards around indecency and nudity in the United States have changed slowly.
 Public indecency is generally based on local standards.
 What might be indecent in a small town might not be considered indecent in a big city.
 In most states, it is still publicly permissible for a man to expose his nipples in a public place but not for a woman.

-In states where public nudity is not illegal, public nudity may be considered indecent or lewd with evidence that the person is sexually motivated or intending to shock, offend, or arouse another.
+In states where public nudity is not illegal, public nudity may be considered indecent or lewd with evidence that the person is sexually motivated or intends to shock, offend, or arouse another.

 Criminal Penalties for Indecent Exposure

-The criminal penalties for indecent exposure may depend on the individual situation.
-A first conviction for indecent exposure could be a misdemeanor or a felony.
-As a misdemeanor, the penalties may include a maximum of up to 1 year in jail and a fine.
-As a felony, indecent exposure could be punishable by more than a year in state prison, fines, and registration as a sex offender.
+Under criminal law, the penalties for indecent exposure may depend on the individual situation and state indecent exposure laws.
+A first-time conviction for the crime of indecent exposure could be a misdemeanor or a felony.
+As a misdemeanor, the penalties may include a maximum of up to 1 year in county jail and a fine.
+As a felony charge, indecent exposure could be punishable by more than a year in state prison, fines, and registration as a sex offender.

-The penalties for indecent exposure generally increase if the defendant has already been convicted of indecent exposure or other sex crimes.
+The penalties for indecent exposure generally increase if the defendant has prior convictions for indecent exposure or other sex crimes.
 Indecent exposure in front of a minor may also result in more serious criminal charges.

 Do I Have To Register As a Sex Offender for Indecent Exposure?

 Registered sex offenders have many restrictions put on their lives, including where they can live and what jobs they can take.
-Sex offenders may be restricted from living within a certain distance of a school, playgrounds, or even a school bus stop.
+Sex offenders may be restricted from living within a certain distance from a school, playground, or bus stop.

 Each state has its own laws and statutes on sex offender registration.
 Depending on the state and the status of the sex offender, much of the information in the registry is public.
 Neighbors, coworkers, and the public can search the sex offender registry by name or location to find offenders.
-Information maintained in the sex offender registry may include:
+Information maintained in the sex offender registry may include the following:

 • Name